Clair Obscur Expedition 33 Audio Inspired by Fire Force Anime

 From Joke to Blueprint

-Joffres noted that the Fire Force reference started almost accidentally.
+Joffres noted that the Fire Force reference started almost as a joke.
 "I think it kind of got started as a joke, just showing some stuff from Fire Force," he said, "but they started to do it as a reference."

 Playez also admitted he hadn't even watched the full series.
-He found it through clips specifically highlighting its combat scenes, which speaks to how targeted and intentional the team's research process was.
-They weren't fans first; they were sound designers hunting for a specific energy.
+He found it through clips specifically highlighting its combat scenes, which speaks to how targeted the team's research process was.
+They weren't fans first.
+They were sound designers hunting for a specific energy.

 "Because it was a JRPG, we tried to find a mix between Japanese sound design and European or American sound design," Playez explained.
 "Somebody already did it.
 So I think it was more confidence to go in this direction."